bwsw/cloudstack-ui/docs/source/CSUI-SSHkeys.rst

 Then click “OK” to close the window.

 You can specify the SSH public key entering its value in the field.
-It should start from ``ssh-rsa`` followed by at least one space.
+It should start from ``ssh-rsa`` followed by one space and at least one symbol.
 Then click “CREATE”.
 It will be saved.
 No private key is required in this case.

 .. figure:: _static/SSH_EnterKey.png